Azure/azure-data-labs/.assets/docs/adl-deployment-githubactions.md

 ### Update lab parameters (config-lab.yml)

 To deploy a lab to the desired Azure subscription, you will need to modify some parameters to the appropiate template in the forked repository.
-There is only one file that requires updates - `config-lab.yml`, as follows:
+Underneath each lab's folder there exists a file named `config-lab.yml` containing those parameters, and they must be changed as follows:

 | Config param | Description |
 | - | - |